 Building Envelope Lab

 The purpose of this course is to apply building science knowledge and skills to the architectural design process.
 This course will integrate with ARSC 8280 (Graduating Project - Project Proposal).
-Through a series of lectures and work assignments, students will create a holistic site analysis, integrate ideas on design strategies for resilience , and set performance goals and drivers for the graduating project.
-Prerequisites: ARSC 7250 and ARSC 7300
+Through a series of lectures and work assignments, students will create a holistic site analysis; integrate ideas on design strategies for resilience, and set performance goals and drivers for the graduating project.
+Prerequisite: Completion of Architectural and Building Technology diploma or equivalent AND ARSC 7250 AND ARSC 7300.

 Systems Integration Studio